jontaimanglo/pyrcron/README.md

 run scripts.

 ## how?
-rcron is pretty basic, but any cron will require at least 3 items: auth, system, and a cron.
+pyrcron is pretty basic, but any cron will require at least 3 items: auth, system, and a cron.
 * auth:
   * username: username used to connect to a system and run cron under
   * password: this can be a string, a path to a id_rsa file, or the contents